 How to make SharePoint performance monitoring effortless?

-So, it is concluded that SharePoint performance monitoring is key to effective SharePoint governance strategy.
-All you need now is a reliable tool to make this process much easier for you.
-Meet SysKit – the powerful SharePoint performance monitoring tool!
+So, it is concluded that SharePoint performance monitoring is key to an effective SharePoint governance strategy.
+All you need now is a reliable SharePoint performance monitoring tool to make this process much easier for you.

-SysKit is an agentless tool that allows you to monitor your remote and production servers by using Windows performance counters API so that you don’t need to install any third party software on your mission critical SharePoint farm.
-All your SharePoint farms are monitored from a single console, and you can easily separate a large number of servers into logical server groups if you have e.g. UAT, DEV, or production farms.
+SysKit Insights is an agentless SharePoint performance tool that allows you to remotely monitor SharePoint services by using Windows performance counters API so that you don’t need to install any third party software on your mission critical SharePoint farm.
+All your SharePoint farms are monitored from a single console, and you can easily add multiple farm to monitor, e.g. QA, DEV, production.

-With SysKit, you have every existing SharePoint performance metric at your fingertips, and you can fully customize your server performance monitoring.
-Monitor all critical SharePoint, SQL, or IIS services.
-On top of that, if any of the services stop, the application will restart it and inform you that something is going on and you need to check the servers.
-Further to that, SysKit will send you automatic alerts when something suspicious is happening on your servers.
+On top of that, if Central Administration, Timer Jobs Service or any site collection becomes unreachable, SysKit insights will inform you that something is going on and you need to check the servers.
+Further to that, SysKit Insights will send you automatic alerts when something suspicious is happening on your servers.
 For example, if SQL servers run out of free space, or CPU usage is unusually high on one of your WFE servers.
 The bottom line is that you can spot the issues before the real problems arise!

-SysKit is developed by the same company behind the award-winning SharePoint admin tool, SPDocKit, which enables you to generate SharePoint documentation, analyze permissions, and compare farms.
-You can download SysKit FREE trial here, and if you have any questions be sure to contact us.
+SysKit Insights is developed by the same company behind the award-winning SharePoint administration tool, SPDocKit, which enables you to generate SharePoint documentation, analyze permissions, and compare farms.
+You can download SysKit Insights FREE trial, and if you have any questions be sure to contact us.